 Once you’ve finished your line, the next step is placing location markers along it.
-When you do, you’ll notice a circle around every marker: these are trigger areas, and every time the listener enters a trigger area, the audio file you’ll connect to it later plays automatically, using GPS.
+When you do, you’ll notice a circle around every marker: these are trigger zones, and every time the listener enters a trigger zone, the audio file you’ll connect to it later plays automatically, using GPS.

 Before you dive into placing markers, give some thought to the way listeners are moving while you speak.
 Ideally, they’ll be walking most of the time, unless you tell them to stop.
 This is a part of what VoiceMap offers that group tours do not: people can listen while they move, instead of assembling at a series of stops, and if you’re picturing a game of Pacman, you’re on the right track.